nicholasb4711/TrelloScraper/README.md

 # Trello Scraper

 A Python-based tool to scrape Trello boards and analyze card data.
 This tool allows you to:
-- login to trello
+- Login to Trello
-- get all boards for a member
-- get all cards for a specific member of a board
+- Get all cards for a specific member of a board
-- get all checklists for a card
-- get all comments for a card
-- get all attachments for a card
-- download the data to a csv file
+- Export card data to a readable format
-- analyze the data and generate a resume-friendly activity summary
+- Generate resume-friendly bullet points using GPT (optional)

 ## Requirements